-- 1. Read through the draft legal agreement carefully.
+- 1. Carefully read through the draft legal agreement.
 Include the people on your team who will handle accounting.
-If you have a fiscal sponsor, they are an important part of this review. - 2.
-Send Metro the companion items that accompany your legal agreement. - 3.
+If you have a fiscal sponsor, they are an important part of this review.
+You will not sign the agreement until step 4. - 2.
+Provide the companion items that accompany your legal agreement by uploading to ZoomGrants.
+These documents include: - a. a signed W-9 form - b. certificate(s) of insurance coverage (see next section) - c. your finalized project scope - 3.
 Work with Metro if you have questions or concerns.
-With your questions and concerns addressed, you will confirm you can comply with the draft agreement.
+With your questions and concerns addressed, you will confirm by email that you can comply with the draft agreement. - 4.
+You will receive the final agreement from Metro's finance analyst.
+Your grant's project manager, and fiscal sponsor if you have one, will sign the final agreement and send it back to Metro. - 5.
+Metro is the last to sign the agreement and then it will be entered into our system.
+From that point forward, you can begin to incur costs against your grant.